Pelosi adds 4 weeks of paid family and medical leave back into social spending bill - KESQ

 “(Because) we must have legislation agreed to by the House and the Senate in the final version of the Build Back Better Act that we will send to the President’s desk, we must strive to find common ground in the legislation,” Pelosi writes.
 “As we are reviewing priorities and at the urging of many Members of the Caucus, I have asked the Ways and Means Committee for its legislation for Paid Family and Medical Leave to be included in this morning’s hearing.”

-Pelosi also says that there will be a Rules committee hearing later Wednesday on the bill, known as the Build Back Better Act.
+Pelosi also said there would be a Rules committee hearing later Wednesday on the social spending bill, known as the Build Back Better Act.

 Democrats had previously scrapped the family leave provision after failing to reach a compromise with key moderate Democratic Sen. Joe Manchin of West Virginia, who had several objections to the measure — a position he reiterated Wednesday.